AndrewRezaPersonal/cushon-test/README.md

 funds contains a list of all the funds available to the customer, deposits records all the amounts invested into the respective funds, and customers contains a list of the customers along with their authentication keys.

-The SQL statements in “Database commands.txt” will create the test database, the tables and populate funds and customers with test data; it is expected that a “real world” implementation would involve the list of funds being managed by the relevant team in Cushon and that the customers table would be updated dynamically (with new customers signing up on the main website having new entries added to this table, as well as authentication keys being generated and added to this table).
+The SQL statements in “Database commands.txt” will create the test database, the tables and populate funds and customers with test data; it is expected that a “real world” implementation would involve the list of funds being managed by the relevant product team in Cushon and that the customers table would be updated dynamically (new customers would sign up on the main website which would trigger new entries added to this table, as well as authentication keys being generated and added to this table).

-GET requests to :8080/funds triggers the application to respond with a json payload of all the available funds and their IDs.
+GET requests to :8080/funds triggers the application to respond with a json payload of all the available funds (returning their IDs and names).

 POST requests to :8080/deposits with a json payload of the following form: